5 financial tips for high school grads as they head to post-secondary

-Start by figuring out how much money you have coming in—from parents, scholarships, grants, previously established savings, part-time or summer jobs and loans.
-Then do the math and figure out how much will be going out to cover fixed expenses such as tuition, rent, insurance, car payments, and utility bills.
-You know, all that fun stuff that goes along with college and university.
-Whatever is left should be divided to cover food, books, entertainment, activity fees, gas, bus fare, clothing, personal care products, and other miscellaneous expenses.
-Ask your parents or older friends and relatives if you aren't sure how much to budget for unfamiliar expenses.
+Start by figuring out how much money you have coming in—from parents or guardians, scholarships, grants, savings, part-time or summer jobs and loans.
+Then do the math and figure out how much will be covering the not-so-fun, but essential fixed expenses like tuition, rent, insurance, car payments, and utility bills.

-Working during the school term while keeping your grades up can be challenging, but many students are able to make it work.
-And most students find summer jobs essential to covering their costs.
-In addition to beefing up your budget, you will learn the ins and outs of the working world.
+Beyond making your budget easier to manage, you’ll also learn the ins and outs of the working world.
 You may even build networks that will help with your post-university job search.

-If your university is within commuting distance to your parents' home, you may be able to cut your living expenses in half by waiting until after graduation to move out.
+If your university is within commuting distance to your family’s house, you may be able to cut your living expenses in half by waiting until after graduation to move out.